inivekin/abosa/abosa.typ

 yelping predictions' parity.
 In seismic rarities unstuck
 the heisenbugs o genes I spliced,
-I recognize in shakes you tuck between your posturing as feist.
+I recognise in shakes you tuck between your posturing as feist.
 I too would bark at empty void when I'd nae ken whose hurting me,